Shaban-Eissa/React-Amazon-Clone/README.md

 ## Available Scripts

-to run project open two terminals one to start app and other to start api :
+To run the project open two terminals first one to start the application and other terminal to start backend :

-1- write in first terminal >> npm start
+1- write in first terminal: npm start

-2- write in second terminal >> firebase emulators:start
+2- write in second terminal: firebase emulators:start